Turning 18

 Coverage extended after the 18th birthday

-Your children continue to benefit from your prescription drug coverage upon turning 18 if they are pursuing full-time studies or have a functional impairment.
+Your children continue to benefit from the Public Prescription Drug Insurance Plan as your dependent child if they are pursuing full-time studies or have a functional impairement, within the meaning of the Regulation respecting the basic prescription drug insurance plan.
 In both cases, certain conditions apply.

-If you are registered with the Public Prescription Drug Insurance Plan, you must call us to extend your children’s coverage when turn 18.
+If they meet the conditions for extension, you must call us to extend your children’s coverage when they turn 18.
 Otherwise, they will automatically be registered as an adult.
-If you are covered under a private plan, check with your insurer whether your children’s coverage may be extended once they turn 18.
+If your children are covered under your private plan, check with your insurer whether your children’s coverage may be extended once they turn 18.

 Conditions for extending a child’s coverage